sgpicone/recipe-book/docs/DESIGN.md

 The create recipe screen will be a form that allows the user to fill in all of the fields of a recipe, detailed in [Recipe Format](#recipe-format).

 To save the recipe to the datastore, the user will be able to press a button located at the top of the screen to save the recipe.
-This will POST a REST request to the backend, with the body containing
+This will POST a REST request to the backend, with the body containing the new recipe to be added, in JSON format.

 ---